lucasdickey/a-ok-player/README.md

 3. Preview the feed metadata
 4. Add the feed to your library
 5. View your subscribed feeds in the Library page
+6. Click "View Episodes" to see episodes for a specific podcast
+7. Test the "Refresh" button to update your feeds with the latest episodes
+8. Try playing an episode by clicking the play button

+## Known Issues and Future Improvements

+- **CORS Handling**: Some podcast feeds may have CORS restrictions that prevent direct fetching.
+The application uses a proxy service to mitigate this, but some feeds may still fail to load.
+- **Feed Compatibility**: The RSS parser handles most standard podcast feeds, but some feeds with non-standard formats may not parse correctly.
+- **Playback Queue**: The queue functionality is currently limited.
+Future updates will include a more robust queue management system.
+- **Offline Support**: Adding offline support for downloaded episodes is planned for future releases.
+- **Transcript Search**: Future versions will include transcript search capabilities for podcast content.

 ## License